 Bob Davids, a career Federal government employee, never played professional baseball.
 However, he had a deep and lasting impact on the game by founding the Society for American Baseball Research (SABR) in 1971.
 This organization has had a large effect on how baseball is quantified and discussed, and its existence is a logical extension of Bob's love for the game of baseball as well as his chosen professional career path.

-Leonard Davids was born the eighth of nine children on a farm four miles southwest of Kanawha, Iowa, on March 19, 1926.
+Leonard Robert Davids was born on March 19, 1926, the eighth of nine children on a farm four miles southwest of Kanawha, Iowa.
 He was the child of James and Katie (Bakker) Davids.
 James emigrated from the Netherlands and changed his name from the Dutch original Jacobus Vroegindeweij.
 Katie was a third-generation American of German heritage.
 All nine of their children were born at home, many without a doctor present at the birth.

 Although his given name was Leonard, he acquired the nickname "Bob" early in life.
 The background of this name is unclear, as different members of the family tell different stories.
 One version of the story is that the young Leonard went around the house imitating the sound of the family's new washing machine saying: "bob, bob, bob ..."
 His older brothers then started calling him Bob as a result of this act.
 In later years, he used the name "L. Robert Davids" in all correspondence.